 The result is a fairly simple looking blade but one that’s pretty effective, particularly at slicing.
 AUS-8 is a Japanese steel that’s reasonably good quality and will sharpen and hold its edge quite well but nowhere close to a higher end steel like S30V or even 154CM.
 Still, it’s pretty easy to re-sharpen and not bad for a knife in this price range.
-On some variants the blade is coated with Titanium Nitride (TiNi) and it also comes in a partially serrated version which many of you will prefer to enhance overall usefulness.
+On some variants, the blade is coated with Titanium Nitride (TiNi) and it also comes in a partially serrated version which many of you will prefer to enhance overall usefulness.

 The blade deployment is complemented by SOG’s Assisted Technology which basically means it’s spring assisted and opens rather fast.
 This can be extremely helpful in many situations.
-For additional safety, SOG has incorporated a safety-lock in the form of a small switch on the handle which when engaged will prevent the blade opening accidentally.
+For additional safety, SOG has incorporated a safety-lock in the form of a small switch on the handle which when engaged will prevent the blade from opening accidentally.
 A nice touch for some but many will undoubtedly choose not to use it as it can become annoying to forget it’s engaged.
-The lock up uses a piston mechanism which we found to be reasonably tight but we did encounter some minor blade side-play.
+The lockup uses a piston mechanism which we found to be reasonably tight but we did encounter some minor blade side-play.
 This can be adjusted to some degree by tweaking the pivot but we were not able to eliminate it.

-The handle is typically fiberglass-reinforced nylon (FRN or GRN) which is also known as Zytel.
+The handle is typically fibreglass-reinforced nylon (FRN or GRN) which is also known as Zytel.
 This is a tremendously tough material which is extremely difficult to damage or break.
-In general we do prefer G-10 handles which tend to add a little more grip but are typically slightly more expensive.
+In general, we do prefer G-10 handles which tend to add a little more grip but are typically slightly more expensive.
 Still, we found the handle is somewhat chunky but reasonably comfortable and sits well in the hand.
 One thing to point out is that the handle does not contain any liners.

 The Flash II carries SOG’s unique reversible pocket clip which is positioned to allow for the knife to sit deep in the pocket and maximize concealment.
 Note that the pocket clip positions the knife ‘tip-up’ and cannot be adjusted for ‘tip-down’ orientation.

 Ergonomics are generally very good and we did not experience any slip when gripping the knife in wet conditions.
-Given the effective shape and relative hardness of the AUS-8 steel blade this knife would perform well in most everyday cutting situations as well as tactical or combat applications.
+Given the effective shape and relative hardness of the AUS-8 steel blade, this knife would perform well in most everyday cutting situations as well as tactical or combat applications.
 The handle is tough and will withstand the harshest conditions and really take a beating without showing any glimpse of weakness.
 We have no reservations in using this knife as a general all-rounder.
 Overall the SOG Flash II just feels right in almost any situation and at this price it’s a steal.

 The Good: Great ergonomics.
 Lightweight.
 Excellent quality for the price.
 Inexpensive.

 The Bad: May experience some blade play.
-May be a little big for some.
+Maybe a little big for some.